Weak and entropy physics-informed neural networks for conservation laws: Weak and Entropy PINNs Formulation (WE-PINNs)

-This residual measures the imbalance of fluxes across the boundary of $D_k$ and therefore quantifies the deviation of the neural approximation from exact conservation over that volume.
-Since conservation holds componentwise, the residual is vector-valued, $R_\theta(D_k) \in \mathbb{R}^m$, with one component corresponding to each conserved quantity.
-Crucially, boundary conditions are seamlessly integrated into this formulation.
-When a boundary face of a control volume $D_k$ coincides with the physical boundary of the domain $\Omega_x$, the flux integration across this face directly enforces the prescribed boundary conditions naturally through the evaluation of $R_\theta(D_k)$.
-The weak conservation loss is defined as the volume-weighted average of the squared Euclidean norm of these residuals:
+The residual measures the flux imbalance across $\partial D_i$, that is, the deviation of $U_\theta$ from exact conservation over $D_i$.
+Conservation is componentwise, so the residual is vector-valued, $R_\theta(D_i) \in \mathbb{R}^m$.
+Boundary conditions enter directly: when a face of $D_i$ coincides with the physical boundary of $\Omega_x$, the flux integration along that face imposes the prescribed boundary data through $R_\theta(D_i)$.

+The weak conservation loss is the volume-weighted average of the squared norms of these residuals:

-This formulation enforces conservation in an integral rather than pointwise sense, thereby remaining consistent with discontinuous solutions.
-Because the loss depends exclusively on boundary flux integrals, it avoids the explicit evaluation of spatial derivatives of $U_\theta$, which enhances stability in regimes characterized by steep gradients or shock discontinuities.
-The enforcement of the conservation constraint over multiple space--time control volumes distributed throughout the domain ensures that the balance law is respected locally while preserving global consistency.
+The formulation enforces conservation in integral form, which remains meaningful for discontinuous solutions.
+Because the loss depends only on boundary flux integrals, it avoids the explicit spatial derivatives of $U_\theta$ that destabilize training in the presence of steep gradients or shocks.
+Enforcing the constraint over many control volumes distributed throughout the domain preserves local balance while controlling the global consistency.